Thursday, October 31, 2013

 Les Enfants Terribles, which is considered Cocteau’s finest work, was published in 1929.
 The same year, he was admitted to hospital with opium poisoning.
 In the 1930s, Cocteau focused increasingly on films, although in 1936 he undertook a journey round the world, one similar to that described in Jules Verne’s story.
 In the following year, he met the actor Jean Marais, with whom he had a close and fruitful friendship for the rest of his life.

 During World War II, the Vichy government branded Cocteau a decadent; but he also took some unwise actions that led to claims he was a German collaborator.
 After the war, he made Beauty and the Beast and turned both Orpheus and Les Enfants Terribles into films.
 He died of a heart attack on 11 October 1963, apparently on hearing of the death of his friend Edith Piaf.
-Further biographical information is readily available on the web, try Wikipedia, the official site of the Jean Cocteau Committee, Kirjasto, or the French Film Guide.
+Further biographical information is readily available on the web, try WikipediaThe Poetry Foundation, and Encyclopaedia Britannica.

 Cocteau, it seems, often kept diaries, and many of these have found their way into publication, in French, obviously, and sometimes in translation.
 The two most well-known of his diaries translated into English are Diary of a Film (also Beauty and the Beast: Diary of a Film), first published in English in 1950 by Dennis Dobson; and Opium: The Diary of a Cure.
 More recently, in the 1980s, Harcourt Brace Jovanovich in New York and Hamish Hamilton in London have published two volumes of Past Tense: Diaries, being Cocteau’s diaries from the last decade or so of his life.

-The following extracts come from Diary of a Film, as translated by Ronald Duncan and published by Dennis Dobson Ltd. Some of this book can be read online at Googlebooks, and a review by Tennessee Williams can be found in a 1950 edition of The New York Times.
+The following extracts come from Diary of a Film, as translated by Ronald Duncan and published by Dennis Dobson Ltd. This can be digitally borrowed at Internet Archive; and a review by Tennessee Williams can be found in a 1950 edition of The New York Times.
 The first long extract comes from Cocteau’s own introduction

 ‘I have decided to write a diary of La Belle et la Bête as the work on the film progresses.
 After a year of preparations and difficulties, the moment has now come to grapple with a dream.
 Apart from numerous obstacles which exist in getting a dream on to celluloid, the problem is to make a film within the limits imposed by strict economy.
 But perhaps these limitations may stimulate imagination which is often lethargic when all means are placed at its disposal.